Bruiser (bull): Bruiser matures

 At the time of this out, Bruiser's highest bull score on the BFTS is 46.5 set on a buckoff of Eduardo Aprecido with a 2.94 second buckoff earlier in the season.
 So far this season, Bruiser is 7–1 on the BFTS and his career average is 45.28 points per out.
-Mason Lowe rode Bruiser for 91 points in Oklahoma City, Oklahoma, in his season debut and, since then, Bruiser has bucked off seven consecutive riders.
+Mason Lowe rode Bruiser for 91 points in Oklahoma City, Oklahoma, in his season debut and, since then, Bruiser had bucked off seven consecutive riders.

 "I will get them to Tulsa, Thackerville, and Springfield as long as they are healthy and doing good," Page said.
 "Both of them bulls (Long John and Bruiser) are so explosive that it is hard to keep them 100 percent when they are giving that kind of effort.
 You need to give them a week between outs."

 On October 8, Saturday night at the DeWALT Flexvolt Invitational in Nampa, Idaho, Bruiser bucked off Mason Lowe in 2.56 seconds in a career high 46.75-point bull score in a rematch.
 He also became the high marked bull of the event.
-Bruiser has bucked off 11 straight riders since his first meetup with Lowe in Oklahoma City in his season debut.
-The 5-year-old bull has matured this season and now he weighs 1,750 pounds.
+Bruiser had bucked off 11 straight riders since his first meetup with Lowe in Oklahoma City in his season debut.
+The five-year-old bull had matured this season and now he weighs 1,750 pounds.
 Bruiser matured into a tougher bull to ride, which Page and J.W.
 Hart suggested give the bull a fair chance of winning the championship.

 On October 15, Saturday night in San Jose, California, Bruiser bucked off Tanner Byne in 2.93 seconds to earn a bull score of 45.25 points.
 The score took him to the top of the World Champion bull standings.
 After this ride, Page took Bruiser home to rest until the PBR World Finals.

 Pre-finals

-Page says the bull has never been injured even though he gives it all each time out.
-Bruiser all performs at his highest potential due to this.
+Page said the bull had never been injured even though he gave it all each time out.
+Bruiser performed at his highest potential due to this.
 Bruiser led the bull race with four scores of 46 points or higher.
-He has scored 45 points or higher in 9 of 13 BFTS outs; this makes him a serious contender leading up to the finals.
+He had scored 45 points or higher in nine of 13 BFTS outs; this made him a serious contender leading up to the finals.

 At the beginning of November, right before the PBR World Finals, Bruiser's hocks swelled up, and Page became very concerned.
 While loading the bull into his pen at the South Point Hotel, Casino and Spa in Las Vegas, Nevada, Page noticed it.
 At first, Page thought he had to decide between the bull's health or an opportunity for his first World Championship.
-Page and his associates came up with a way to use "poultice mud on Bruiser’s hocks and ankles to try and draw out the inflammation".
-Since Bruiser's temperament is gentle, they were able to work on him constantly for about four days.
+Page and his associates came up with a way to use "poultice mud on Bruiser's hocks and ankles to try and draw out the inflammation".
+Since Bruiser's temperament was gentle, they were able to work on him constantly for about four days.